ti-a-go/data/README.md

 # data
-Store data

-# Why do I need the data?

-To test methods to extract open data information.
+This project is used to store the data to be used to test open information extraction methods.

+The data source is initially Wikipedia.

 # What information do I want to extract?